The Perfect Home Bar Cart for Every Style

-This teal, glass and gold bar cart from Sauder’ Coral Cape collection is meant to be put on display.
+This teal, glass and gold bar cart from the Coral Cape collection is meant to be put on display.
 The cart’s funky rounded frame and banana leaf decal on the middle shelf will fit right into a boldly decorated space.
-Keep the fun going by filling your bar cart with a range of flavored vodkas.
+Keep the fun going by filling your bar cart with a range of flavored vodka brands.

-With a streamlined frame, glass panes and smoothed edges, this Aria metal bar cart from Urban Outfitters is a great choice for those looking for a minimalist design.
-The petite 31”x17” cart is small enough to fit in tight corners or between furniture when not in use, while the double shelves are spacious enough to fit bottles, glasses and other barware.
+With a streamlined iron frame, glass panes and simple lines, this Sally bar cart from Nathan James is a great choice for those looking for a minimalist design.
+The petite 27.5”x19” cart is small enough to fit in tight corners or between furniture when not in use, while the double shelves are spacious enough to fit bottles, glasses and other barware.
 Once you find the right bar cart, follow these essential rules for keeping it stocked.

-If your home looks like it could be featured in Magnolia Journal, you’ll want to check out the Remy bar cart.
+If your home is covered in shiplap, you’ll want to check out the Remy bar cart.
 From the antique-finished wood shelving to the dark grey iron framing and industrial-style wheels, this bar cart has all the best elements of the farmhouse-chic style.
-Check out these kitchen items that will complete your farmhouse look.
+Check out these farmhouse decor items that will complete your home’s look.

-Add a design blast from the past to your home with Suder’s multi-purpose library cart.
+Add a design blast from the past to your home with this multi-purpose library cart.
 The sea green frame and looped handles have a decidedly throw-back feel without feeling stuffy or outdated.
 Plus, the three levels of shelving mean there’s plenty of room for a vintage glassware set or two.
-Keep the vintage vibes up by mixing one of these old school cocktails.
+Keep the vintage vibes up by mixing one of these old-school cocktails.

-This industrial-style bar cart from Williston Forge doesn’t mess around.
-Thanks to its solid metal frame, each of the cart’s shelves holds up to 20 pounds making it a wonderful choice for those who collect spirits, like whiskey or tequila.
+This industrial-style bar cart doesn’t mess around.
+Thanks to its solid metal frame, each of the cart’s shelves holds up to 30 pounds making it a wonderful choice for those who collect spirits, like whiskey or tequila.
 Despite its strength, the open sides and sleek railings prevent this cart from feeling too bulky.
 By the way, this is the difference between whiskey and whisky (because there is one!).